stanimirgeorgiev/react-redux-saga-router-template/README.md

 # Test-React-Redux-Redux-Saga-App
-This is a simple test app which will implement all of the features of the React, Redux, Redux-Saga in one simple app
+This is a simple test app which will implement some of the features included in React, Redux, Redux-Saga in one simple app

 To start the project use:
 1. npm install